arnab-logs/node-readiness-controller/docs/TEST_README.md

 ### Test Topology

 The test uses a 3-node Kind cluster:
 1.  **`nrr-test-control-plane`**: The Kubernetes control plane.
+The NRR controller will run here unless specifically configured.
 2.  **`nrr-test-worker` (Platform Node)**: A dedicated node for running cluster-critical addons.
 It is labeled `reserved-for=platform` and has a corresponding taint to repel normal application workloads.
-Cert-manager and the NRR controller will run here.
+Cert-manager will run here.
 3.  **`nrr-test-worker2` (Application Node)**: A standard worker node that starts with a `readiness.k8s.io/NetworkReady=pending:NoSchedule` taint, simulating a node that is not yet ready for application traffic.

 ## Running the Test